hhofner/vimdate/README.md

 # vimdate
-A playful colorscheme based on Nova IDE's Playdate thene
+A playful colorscheme based on Nova IDE's Playdate theme